Web Components

 📘

 This guide is specific to Web SDK 2.0.
 If you are still using 1.x, you can find documentation here.
-We strongly recommend upgrading - contact your Incode Representative for upgrade information.
+Contact your Incode Representative for upgrade information and check if you are a candidate for this upgrade.

 All SDK consumer components ship as standard Web Components, enabling framework-agnostic integration.
 For the complete catalog see Individual Modules; the table below is the most-used subset.